 Before I had lunch, I had already noticed some colourful walls in La Paz.
 During lunch, I tried to research some of them online and after a short walk through the neighbourhood, I found quite many – what I liked most about them were the many ocean and water interpretations!

 Good spots for Street Art in La Paz

 - On the square/parking lot where Mutualismo and Lerdo de Tejada meet (right where Casa Vieja is located)

 - Ignacio Zaragoza Street

 As it was getting later, I had to think of the return journey to Cabo San Lucas, so I stopped at the bus terminal and bought the ticket for the next bus, which left one hour later.
-In the mean time, I sat down in the cosy nearby Café KM-0 and enjoyed a big cup of Chai tea.
+Meanwhile, I sat down in the cosy nearby Café KM-0 and enjoyed a big cup of Chai.

 Tips and Recommendations for a Day Trip to La Paz